 M.Phil.
-The Master of Philosophy is awarded en route to the Ph.D.
-The minimum requirements for this degree are that a student shall have completed all requirements for the Ph.D. except the teaching fellow experience, the prospectus, and the dissertation.
+The Master of Philosophy degree is awarded en route to the Ph.D.
+The minimum requirements for this degree are that a student has completed all requirements for the Ph.D., except the teaching fellow experience and the dissertation.

 551a, Ph.D.
 Seminar I 1 credit.
 (Required in, and limited to, Ph.D. first year, fall term.)
-This seminar centers on a thorough examination of fundamental ideas of historiography, centering on Rome and exploring aspects of geology, culture, mapping, site development, the establishment of institutions, and the construction of buildings across several millennia, as well as a study of literature on the urbs and its world impact.
-Kurt W. Forster
+This seminar centers on a thorough examination of fundamental ideas of historiography, centering on Rome and exploring aspects of geology, culture, mapping, site development, the establishment of institutions, and the construction of buildings across several millennia, as well as a study of literature on the urbs and its worldwide impact.
+Faculty

 552b, Ph.D.
 Seminar II 1 credit.
 (Required in, and limited to, Ph.D. first year, spring term.)
-This seminar centers on concepts of history and their application to architecture as a dimension of culture from Jacob Burckhardt to the present and a close reading of historiographic theories, including ethnography, modernity, and the emergence of the profession of architecture in the light of present-day critique.
-Kurt W. Forster
+This seminar centers on concepts of history and their application to architecture from Jacob Burckhardt to the present and a close reading of historiographic theories, including ethnography, modernity, and the emergence of the profession of architecture in the light of present-day critique.
+Faculty

 553a, Ph.D.
 Seminar III 1 credit.
 (Required in, and limited to, Ph.D. second year, fall term.)
 Seminar content to be announced.
-Mario Carpo
+Faculty

 554b, Ph.D.
-Seminar IV 1 credit.
+Dissertation Preparation 1 credit.
 (Required in, and limited to, Ph.D. second year, spring term.)
-Seminar content to be announced.
-Stanislaus von Moos
+Ph.D. tutoring in preparation for oral examinations and formulation of a thesis topic.
+Faculty